williamrogersdev/react-real-estate-practice/README.md

-# Real Estate Listing App Using React,js
+# Real Estate Listing App Using React.js, firebase, and tailwind css

 This project is just for fun/practice and not a real listing site